 It should include details about:

-An invitation letter for a UK visa is not a mandatory document for most visitor visa applications.
+An invitation letter for a UK visa is not always required.
 However, it can strengthen your case where additional clarity is needed.

 You usually do not need an invitation letter for a UK visa if: